michaelrommel/nvim-silicon/README.md

 ### silicon's own config files

 `silicon` has the option of using an own config file, usually located at `${HOME}/.config/silicon/config`, but you can find out the location on your system with `silicon --config-file`.
-There common options can be defined, but the problem is, that command line arguments that `nvim=silicon` supplies and the same arguments in the config file lead to errors.
+There common options can be defined, but the problem is, that command line arguments that `nvim-silicon` supplies and the same arguments in the config file lead to errors.

 Now in order to have both worlds, there is now a `disable_defaults` option.
 This will then only set the command argument.
 Nothing is added, so if a mandatory option like output destination selection or language is not given either in the config file or the options table, there likely is an error to be expected.
-So now you can split your arguments between the silicon config file and the neovim lua opts table, depending for instance on how you synchronize your configs across computersC.
+So now you can split your arguments between the silicon config file and the neovim lua opts table, depending for instance on how you synchronize your configs across computers.
 Note that still conflicting arguments in both locations, like `background` and `background_image` still have to be avoided.

 Examples:

-`~/.config/silicon/config`
+`~/.config/silicon/config`:
 ```text
 --output="./code.png"
 --language="javascript"